There Ain't No Future in This

 "There Ain't No Future in This" is a song written by Bill Rice and Sharon Vaughn, and recorded by American country music artist Reba McEntire.
 It was released in November 1983 as the second single from the album Behind the Scene.
 The song became a top 20 hit on the American country chart.

 Background and content

-After several years of little notoriety, Reba McEntire began having more substantial country music hits with songs like "Today All Over Again" (1981) and her first number one song "Can't Even Get the Blues".
+After several years of modest success, Reba McEntire began having more substantial country music hits with songs like "Today All Over Again" (1981) and her first number one song "Can't Even Get the Blues".
 In 1983, McEntire recorded several songs for her next album on PolyGram/Mercury Records, which would include "There Ain't No Future in This".
 The track was composed by Bill Rice and Sharon Vaughn.
 The song was recorded in March 1983 alongside producer Jerry Kennedy.
 During the same session, McEntire also cut "Why Do We Want (What We Know We Can't Have)".
 It was one of McEntire's final recording sessions with the label.